09 || November || 2022

 In today’s trivia, you’ll learn how long the average recruiters spend on one CV.
 A hint: it’s not that long.

-Like Joseph Gichuhi said in this edition of #EnteringTech🚀, recruiters get hundreds and sometimes thousands of applications, depending on the role.
+Like tech recruiter Joseph Gichuhi said in this edition of #EnteringTech🚀, recruiters get hundreds and sometimes thousands of applications, depending on the role.
 The longer your CV is, the less time recruiters will have to focus on key aspects of your application.

 The optimal length of a CV should be two to three pages.